hoffmangroup/BEHST-2022/README.md

 * R **gProfileR** package

 You need to have root privileges, an internet connection, and at least 8 GB of free space on your hard disk.
 We here provide the instructions to install all the needed programs and dependencies on Linux CentOS, Linux Ubuntu, and Mac OS.
-BEST was originally developed on a Linux CentOS computer.
+BEHST was originally developed on a Linux CentOS computer.

 #### Instructions for Linux CentOS ####
-Here are the instructions to install all the programs and libraries needed by BEST on a Linux CentOS computer, from a shell terminal.
+Here are the instructions to install all the programs and libraries needed by BEHST on a Linux CentOS computer, from a shell terminal.
 We tested these instructions on a Dell Latitude 3540 laptop running Linux CentOS 7.2.1511 operating system, in February 2017.
 If you are using another operating system version, some instructions might be slightly different.

 (Optional) First of all, update your system: